-What vibe do you want to create?
+What type of vibe do you want to create?

 Think about the type of wedding you’re having: Will it be a small dinner party or a big blowout bash?
-Are there a lot of dancers among your guests, or will your friends and family mostly want to chat and catch up?
+Are there a lot of dancers on your guest list, or will your friends and family mostly want to chat and catch up?
 These questions will help you choose a wedding music professional that’s right for you.
 A string quartet could be just the thing to create a romantic atmosphere at your small dinner reception, whereas a Big Band ensemble will get the party started on the dance floor.
-In both cases, a band creates a focal point and provides entertainment for guests who don’t want to dance.
+In both cases, a band creates a focal point and provides entertainment for wedding guests who don’t want to dance.

-A DJ who specializes in the type of music you want played at your wedding (country, hip-hop, funk—whatever your taste!) can create a wonderful, festive atmosphere.
-At the same time, a good DJ can play a wide variety of music, cater to many tastes and easily acquire your favorite songs if they’re not already in his or her collection—unlike a band, which has a set repertoire.
+A professional DJ who specializes in the type of music you want played at your wedding (country, hip-hop, funk—whatever your taste!) can create a wonderful, festive atmosphere.
+At the same time, a good DJ can play a wide variety of musical genres, cater to many tastes and easily acquire your favorite songs if they’re not already in his or her collection—unlike a band, which has a set repertoire.

 A final thought: A DJ will play recorded songs (so you’ll know them well and your guests might sing along!) but a band can amp up the room with solos and unexpected twists on favorite tunes.
 Take those points into consideration when you’re thinking about the vibe of your big day.